Riachuelo automates Jira and saves time with Tempo Timesheets

 Because the proportion of time spent on service desk issues is significant, the team is starting to develop automation for requests like password resets.
 With a specific field for their catalog, they can use Tempo reports to determine which issues are getting the most effort.

-In addition to Tempo Timesheets, the team uses Jira Misc Workflow Extensions (JMWE), an all-in-one app for automating Jira workflows.
+In addition to Timesheets, the team uses Jira Misc Workflow Extensions (JMWE), an all-in-one app for automating Jira workflows.
 With JMWE, it’s a straightforward process to configure workflows in Jira.

 Neto uses the Tempo Teams functionality to protect information for teams in the business area.

 Working with Tempo Teams makes it easier to collectively manage the work done by a group of people with a Team Lead.
-It’s not just technical teams using Tempo - users from the marketing team, who have been using Jira since last year, recently adopted Tempo Timesheets as well.
+It’s not just technical teams using Timesheets – users from the marketing team, who have been using Jira since last year, recently adopted Tempo Timesheets as well.

-Providers currently include Jira, Google Calendar, Office 365 Calendar and Visual Studio Code (VS Code), but they will eventually expand to include IntelliJ, Bitbucket, Github, Asana and more.
+Providers currently include Jira, Google Calendar, Office 365 Calendar and Visual Studio Code (VS Code), but they will eventually expand to include IntelliJ, Bitbucket, Github, Asana, and more.

 One of the most popular Tempo features at Riachuelo is the real-time tracker, which is a stopwatch that users can use to record time on Jira issues.